-- 1. A completed graduate application form to Mercer University School of Medicine for the Master of Family Therapy program and a non-refundable fee of \$50. applyweb.com/apply/mercerms.
-Official transcripts, sent directly from the college or university, for all college level work completed to earn a baccalaureate degree from an accredited college or university. - 2.
-For any courses or degrees completed beyond the undergraduate degree (i.e. masters and/or doctoral coursework, if applicable). - 3.
+- A completed graduate application form to Mercer University School of Medicine for the Master of Family Therapy program and a non-refundable fee of \$50. applyweb.com/apply/mercerms.
+Official transcripts, sent directly from the college or university, for all college level work completed to earn a baccalaureate degree from an accredited college or university.
+If applicable, official transcripts are required for any courses or degrees completed beyond the undergraduate degree (i.e. masters and/or doctoral coursework). - 2.
 Three letters of recommendation that speak to the applicants' aptitude and potential as a marriage and family therapist.
-Two of the three must be from either current or previous college professors and/or employers, the third may be a college professor, employer or friend. - 4.
-A three-page (750 words), double-spaced, typewritten essay on the subject of the student's educational, career, and life goals. - 5.
-An evaluative interview with the program faculty is required prior to acceptance. - 6.
-An overall undergraduate grade point average of 2.50 or better, based on a 4.0 system, is required. - 7.
-GRE Scores (optional): Applicants can choose to submit GRE scores.
-Official test results should be submitted to the university through ETS using the institutional code 5409 and department code 0000. - 8.
-Scholarship Essay (optional: 750-1000 word essay describing a personal hardship or significant life event.
+Two of the three must be from either current or previous college professors and/or employers, the third may be a college professor, employer or friend. - 3.
+A three-page (750 words), double-spaced, typewritten essay on the subject of the student's educational, career, and life goals. - 4.
+An evaluative interview with the program faculty is required prior to acceptance. - 5.
+An overall undergraduate grade point average of 2.50 or better, based on a 4.0 system, is required. - GRE Scores (optional): Applicants can choose to submit GRE scores.
+Official test results should be submitted to the university through ETS using the institutional code 5409 and department code 0000. - 7.
+Scholarship Essay (optional): A 750-1000 word essay describing a personal hardship or significant life event.
 Further instructions in the application.